saandeepa93/TorchOpenFace/README.md

 ## **Directory Structure**

 The primary library which binds OpenFace pure C++ with PyTorch C++ in present under `lib/TorchFace` The rest of the directories under `lib` are from [OpenFace](https://github.com/TadasBaltrusaitis/OpenFace/tree/master/lib/local) original repo.
+These libraries have been modified to fit specific project requirements.

 ```
 TorchFace/